icarofua/vehicle-rear/README.md

   "probs2":[[0.0,0.5,0.4,0.3,1.0,0.2,0.1], [1.0,0.4,0.3,0.5,1.0,0.8,0.9],[1.0,0.4,0.3,0.5,1.0,0.8,0.9]]
 }

-## 5. generate the datasets
+## 5. Generating the Datasets
-You can generate the datasets to 1 image or for temporal stream between 2 to 5 images.
+You can generate the datasets for 1 image or the temporal stream between 2 to 5 images.

 Example: python generate_n_sets.py 1
 or